RedTurtle/rt.calendarinandout/README.rst

 ``auto_add``
     Instead of showing an "add date" button/icon, automatically add the date when selected on the calendar.
-Default is false.
+Default is true.
 ``allow_duplicate``
      Allow the selection of the same date more and more times.
 Default is false.